-- the opposition fee or a sufficient amount of the fee has not Art.
-7 RFees (i) been paid in the course of the opposition period (Art.
+- (i) the opposition fee or a sufficient amount of the fee has not been paid within the opposition period (Art.
 99(1)).
 However, if the opposition fee, apart from a small amount (e.g. deducted as bank charges), has been paid within the opposition period, the formalities officer examines whether the amount lacking can be overlooked where this is justified.
 If the formalities officer concludes that the amount lacking can be overlooked, the opposition fee is deemed to have been paid and there is no deficiency in the present sense; - (ii) the document giving notice of opposition is not signed and this is not rectified within the period set by the formalities officer, which is fixed at two months as a rule (see E-VII, 1.2) (Rule 50(3)).